An efficient and exact noncommutative quantum Gibbs sampler: The parent Hamiltonian and quasi-adiabatic algorithms

+and note that at $\beta =0,$ the purified Gibbs state is simply the Bell state across two copies.
+We need to flip the sign since the parent Hamiltonian is $\CH$ (and the Lindbladian spectrum) is always nonpositive.
+The discriminant gap $\Delta$ is expected to be independent of the system size when the Gibbs state has decay of correlation (under the normalization $\norm{\vA^a} =1$), but may diverge with the system size near phase transitions.

-Algorithmically, the above should be considered an alternative to modernized adiabatic algorithms based on amplitude amplification~\cite[Appedix G]{chen2023QThermalStatePrep}.
-The Heisenberg evolution is particularly powerful in the case of local Hamiltonians as it manifestly gives a quasi-local unitary circuit.
-Based on existing tools, we quickly instantiate several notations of locality.
-First, the unitary preserves spatially local operators. \begin{prop}[Quasi-local unitary~\cite{bachmann2012automorphic}] Consider the one-parameter family of unitaries generated by the time-dependent Hermitian matrix $\vW(s)$ as in~\eqref{eq:W_for_discriminant}
+Algorithmically, the above should be considered an alternative to modern adiabatic algorithms based on amplitude amplification~\cite[Appedix G]{chen2023QThermalStatePrep}.
+The quasi-adiabatic evolution is particularly powerful in the case of geometrically local Hamiltonians, as it manifestly gives a quasi-local unitary circuit that may be significantly more efficient than general-purpose global adiabatic algorithms.
+We claim that, the unitary $\vV(1)$ be implemented using